reframejs/reframe/docs/usage-manual.template.md

 TODO

-A 404 page can be implement by using a catch-all route:
+A 404 page can be implemented by using a catch-all route:

 ~~~js
 import React from 'react';